Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Test orbits and solution methods

 The analytical solution serves as the reference to check the accuracy of all other solution methods.
-If a solution in terms of $r(\tau), \varphi(\tau)$ is obtained, Eq.\ \eqref{Eq_WeierstrassSolution} can be used to calculate the actual value of the radius $r$ for a given value of the azimuthal angle $\varphi$.
-Thereupon, we can calculate the radial deviation from the analytical solution along the orbit.
+If a solution in terms of $r(\tau),~ \varphi(\tau)$ is obtained, Eq.\ \eqref{Eq_WeierstrassSolution} can be used to calculate the actual value of the radius $r$ for a given value of the azimuthal angle $\varphi$.
+Thereupon, we can calculate the deviation from the analytical solution.